Future customs procedures

 STC – Data submission in only two steps

 The Single Transport Contract (STC) is a simplification where data is submitted in only two steps.
 A through-bill of lading is required.
-An STC can be used for transport by sea, air, rail and road.
+An STC can be used for transport by sea, air, rail and postal transport.

 Last updated: